-If you are concerned that a classmate may pose an immediate danger outside of the classroom, contact CUIMC Public Safety at 212-305-7979 and then call the Program Director at 845-304-2445.
+If you are concerned that a classmate may pose an immediate danger outside of the classroom, contact CUIMC Public Safety at 212-305-7979 and then call the Program Director at 914-907-5017.

-If the situation is less imminent, Counseling Services at Student Health on Haven can also assist you in thinking about the risk a classmate may pose, and in discussing resources that may be of help.
+If the situation is less imminent, Counseling and Psychological Services and CUIMC Mental Health Service can also assist you in thinking about the risk a classmate may pose, and in discussing resources that may be of help.
 Often, troubling behaviors on the part of a classmate speak less to the threat a student poses to others than to his/her need for personal support and professional attention.
-In these circumstances, Counseling Services at Student Health on Haven can be a key resource.
+In these circumstances, Counseling and Psychological Services and CUIMC Mental Health Services can be key resources.